ringcentral/rc-unified-crm-extension/docs/developers/logging-sms.md

 {! docs/developers/beta_notice.inc !}

-The Unified CRM extension allows users to log in their CRM all forms of communication with a customer, which includes SMS or text messages.
+App Connect allows users to log in their CRM all forms of communication with a customer, which includes SMS or text messages.
 This interface describes how to log an SMS conversation within the target CRM.

 ## Important note